Otto von Habsburg: Death and funeral

 After the death of his wife, Regina, aged 85, in Pöcking on 3 February 2010, Otto stopped appearing in public.
 He died at the age of 98 on Monday, 4 July 2011, at his home in Pöcking, Germany.
 His spokeswoman reported that he died "peacefully and without pain in his sleep".
 On 5 July, his body was laid in repose in the Church of St. Ulrich near his home in Pöcking, Bavaria, and a massive 13-day period of mourning started in several countries formerly part of Austria-Hungary.
 Otto's coffin was draped with the Habsburg flag decorated with the imperial–royal coats of arms of Austria and Hungary in addition to the Habsburg family coat of arms.
 In line with the Habsburg family tradition, Otto von Habsburg was buried in the family's crypt in Vienna, while his heart was buried in Pannonhalma Archabbey in Hungary.

 Family

-He married Princess Regina of Saxe-Meiningen in 1951 at the Church of Saint-François-des-Cordeliers in Nancy, capital city of Lorraine.
+He married Princess Regina of Saxe-Meiningen on 10 May 1951 at the Church of Saint-François-des-Cordeliers in Nancy, capital city of Lorraine.
 They were fourth cousins as both were descendants of Karl Ludwig, Prince of Hohenlohe-Langenburg and his wife Countess Amalie Henriette of Solms-Baruth.
 The wedding was attended by his mother, Empress Zita.
 He returned there with his wife for their golden jubilee in 2001.
 Otto lived in retirement at the Villa Austria in Pöcking near Starnberg, upon Starnberger See, Upper Bavaria, Bavaria, Germany.

-At the time of his death in 2011, the couple had seven children, 22 grandchildren and two great-grandchildren:
+At the time of his death in 2011, the couple had seven children, Twenty-two grandchildren and two great-grandchildren: